mroreoman/games/README.md

-#games
+# games
-collection of silly little games in the terminal i am doing this project to unwash myself at coding and also learn new languages my goal is to make all of the games in python, java, c, c++, and rust
+collection of silly little terminal-based games

+purpose of this project is to get back into coding and learn a few new languages

+my goal is to make all of the games in python, java, c, c++, and rust

-##current games
+### current games
-minesweeper
+- minesweeper
-picross
+- picross

+### future games
+- tic tac toe
+- rock paper scissors
+- age game (guess the number)